-CA allows for the management of soil and water for agricultural production without excessively disturbing them.
-Presently, CA has assumed importance in view of the widespread degradation of natural resources leading to increased cost of production, unsustainable resource use, environmental pollution and health of ecosystems.
+Conservation Agriculture permits management of soil and water for agricultural production without excessively disturbing them.
+Presently CA has assumed importance in view of the widespread degradation of natural resources leading to increased cost of production, unsustainable resource use, environmental pollution and health of ecosystems.
 Therefore, it is very important that CA practices are adopted in different agro-ecological regions without delay.
-Governments worldwide started giving incentives to the farmers to practice CA and some even formulated conservation policies.
-Various conservation tillage practices such as zero tillage, minimum tillage, reduced tillage, ridges and furrow method, broad bed and furrow and raised and sunken beds of different widths have been evaluated in different types of soils to reduce land preparation operations and to save energy.
+Govt. in world over started giving incentives to the farmers to practice

-CA has the potential to emerge as an effective strategy in response to the increasing concerns of serious and widespread natural resources degradation and environmental pollution, which accompanied the adoption and promotion of green revolution technologies since the early 1970s.
-The key challenge today is to adopt strategies that will address the twin concerns of maintaining and enhancing the integrity of natural resources and improved productivity; while improvement of natural resources takes a lead as it forms the very basis for long-term sustained productivity.
-CA practices in different agro-ecological regions, identifying the technological, socio-economic policy and institutional constraints, defining agenda for research and development, and identifying institutional mechanisms for promoting the strengthened participation of a range of stakeholders as a means of seeking a way forward.
+CA and some even formulated conservation policies.
+Various conservation tillage practices such as zero tillage, minimum tillage, reduced tillage, ridges and furrow method, broad bed and furrow & raised & sunken beds of different widths have been evaluated in different types of soils to reduce land preparation operations and to save energy.

-There should be strong linkages between resource degradation and poverty and that CA must be considered a route to sustainable development.
-Globally, CA systems are being adopted in over 80 million ha largely in rainfed areas.
-The countries where the system is being adopted and promoted extensively include US, Brazil, Mexico, New Zealand, Australia, Argentina, Canada, South Asia, China, etc. South Asian countries practice CA technologies in the irrigated Indo-Gangetic plains where rice-wheat cropping system dominates.
-CA systems have not yet taken roots in other major agro-ecological regions, like rainfed, semi-arid tropics, the arid regions or the mountainous agro-ecosystems in India.
-While the basic principles, which form the foundation of CA practices, i.e., no-tillage and surface managed residues are well understood, adoption of these practices under varying situations is the key challenge.
-Issues related to technology needs and inputs management addresses some of these basic issues for transition to CA.
+Conservation Agriculture has the potential to emerge as an effective strategy to the increasing concerns of serious and widespread natural resources degradation and environmental pollution, which accompanied the adoption and promotion of green revolution technologies since the early seventies.
+The key challenge today is to adopt strategies that will address the twin concerns of maintaining and enhancing the integrity of natural resources and improved productivity; while improvement of natural resources takes a lead as it forms the very basis for long term sustained productivity.
+CA practices in different agro-ecological regions, identifying the technological, socio-economic policy and institutional constraints, defining agenda for R&D and identifying institutional mechanisms for promoting the strengthening participation of range of stakeholders as a means of seeking a way forward.

-The technological challenges related to development, standardization and adoption of farm machinery for seeding with minimum soil disturbance, developing crop harvesting and management systems with residues maintained on soil surface and developing and continuously improving site specific crop, soil and pest management strategies will optimize benefits from the new system.
+Strong linkages between resource degradation and poverty and that CA must be considered a route to sustainable development.
+Globally CA systems are being adopted in over 80 million ha largely in the rainfed areas.
+The countries where the system is being adopted and promoted extensively include US, Brazil, Mexico, NewZeland, Australia, Argentina, Canada, South Asia, China etc. Unlike, in the rest of the world, in India and other South Asian countries spread of CA technologies is taking place in the irrigated Indo-Gangetic plains where rice-wheat cropping system dominates.
+CA systems have not yet taken roots in other major agro-eco regions, like rainfed, semi-arid tropics, the arid regions or the mountain agro-ecosystems in India.
+While the basic principles, which form the foundation of CA practices, i.e. no-tillage and surface managed residues are well understood, adoption of these practices under varying situations is the key challenge.
+Issues related to technology needs and inputs management addresses some of these basic issues for transition to CA. The Technologies challenges related to development, standardization and adoption of farm machinery for seeding with minimum soil disturbance, developing crop harvesting and management systems with residues maintained on soil surface and developing and continuously improving site specific crop, soil and pest management strategies will optimize benefits from the new system.